LearnersGuild/partners/Operating-Model/GTD/Daily-weekly-monthly-annual-reviews.md

         - Accountabilities
         - Purpose
         - Other roles I'm interacting with, are our relationships clear?
-    - Review someday/maybe list, does anything need to become more current?

 ###Annual:
 - **When**: End of each year